Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Causal vs Predictive Targeting

 We start by evaluating the value of the estimates $\hat{\tau}(x)$ of heterogeneous treatment effects from \autoref{sec:heterogeneity} for targeting reminders better.
 That is, rather than estimating the quality of our predictions $\hat{\tau}(x)$ in terms of how well they estimate true treatment effects $\tau(x)$, we quantify which proportion of total gain from the reminders we could have realized from targeting only a selected fraction of students.
 Specifically, we consider assignment policies

 that assigning all students to treatment whose estimated treatment effect is above some threshold $t$.

 The results of our assignment exercise are summarized in \autoref{fig:policy_V1}, separately for leveraging early covariates (those available before the beginning of the semester) and late covariates (those available by the time the reminders are sent) for the 2017 cohort of the FAFSA experiment.
-Similar to the approach taken in \cite{Hitsch2018-bw} for evaluating targeting policies, we plot (under the counterfactual policy \eqref{eq:assignt}) the estimated fraction of students who file by the priority deadline against the fraction $t$ of students who are assigned to treatment.
-Our main benchmark is a random assignment policy that chooses a random group of students to receive reminders, leading to a linear relationship between the fraction of students assigned to treatment and the estimated fraction of students who file (black line in \autoref{fig:policy_V1}).
-The value of using heterogeneous treatment effects estimates $\hat{\tau}(x)$ from the causal forest is represented by the ``CATE'' line, which shows a persistent gain over the random assignment policy. \footnote{ In the main text, we discuss estimates of the value of targeting based on the robust cross-fitting estimator from \autoref{apx:inference} with constant propensity scores, applied to assignments based on CATE estimates obtained similarly to \autoref{sec:heterogeneity} but with tuning parameters chosen to optimize targeting performance.
+We plot (under the counterfactual policy \eqref{eq:assignt}) the estimated fraction of students who file by the priority deadline against the fraction $t$ of students who are assigned to treatment. \footnote{ Such policy ROC curves (also called ``uplift curve'', ``profit curve'', or ``cost curve'') have also been used to represent benefits of targeting at varying costs e.g. in \citet{Rzepakowski2012-pi,Zhao2013-la,Sun2021-ed,yadlowsky2021evaluating,Hitsch2018-bw}. } Our main benchmark is a random assignment policy that chooses a random group of students to receive reminders, leading to a linear relationship between the fraction of students assigned to treatment and the estimated fraction of students who file (black line in \autoref{fig:policy_V1}).
+The value of using heterogeneous treatment effects estimates $\hat{\tau}(x)$ from the causal forest is represented by the ``CATE'' line, which shows a persistent gain over the random assignment policy. \footnote{ In the main text, we discuss estimates of the value of targeting based on CATE estimates obtained similarly to \autoref{sec:heterogeneity} but with tuning parameters chosen to optimize targeting performance.
+In \autoref{sec:heterogeneity}, the minimum size of partitions in the causal forest is chosen to work well for achieving low mean-squared estimation error, while the minimum size of partitions in this section is chosen to achieve a high value when used for targeting.
 In the appendix, we provide additional robustness checks.
-Specifically, \autoref{fig:robustness_reestimation} changes how the same policies are estimated, by separating the estimation of the CATE used for targeting from the estimation of nuisance components used in evaluation. \autoref{fig:robustness_tuning} evaluates the targeting performance of the causal forest across different tuning parameter values, specifically varying the minimum node size and the number of trees.
+Specifically, \autoref{fig:robustness_tuning} evaluates the targeting performance of the causal forest across different tuning parameter values, specifically varying the minimum size of the partitions and the number of trees.
+In addition, \autoref{fig:robustness_reestimation} changes how the same policies are estimated, by separating the estimation of the CATE used for targeting from the estimation of nuisance components used in evaluation.
 Our results appear largely insensitive to these changes, and the chosen tuning parameters seem to perform well. }